Find the Right Saddle for Your Eastman® Acoustic Guitar

 Are you in need of an Eastman steel string acoustic guitar saddle?
 Eastman has only been making flat-top steel string guitars since 2008, but has gained a reputation for making quality instruments.
 Finding the correct saddle for your Eastman can be a bit difficult because there’s no single saddle size for all Eastman guitars.

-This article provides tips on finding the right saddle for your Eastman flat top steel string acoustic guitar, but we advise that you also measure your guitar’s current saddle and saddle slot for a proper fit.
+This article provides tips on finding the right saddle for your Eastman flat top steel string acoustic guitar, but you must also measure your guitar’s current saddle and saddle slot for a proper fit.
 If you are not the original owner, at some point someone may have installed a different saddle or have adjusted the saddle slot, producing different specs from the factory’s.

 Step One: Measure Saddle Length, Thickness, Maximum Height, Bass/Treble Height Difference